KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-MotionDetector by rejas](https://github.com/rejas/MMM-MotionDetector)

+1. There are duplicates in the keywords in your package.json: mirror
-1. No image found.
+2. No image found.
-2. Recommendation: The README seems not to have an update section (like `## Update`).
+3. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-3. Recommendation: The README seems to have a modules array (Found `modules: [`).
+4. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-4. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-5. Recommendation: There is no CHANGELOG file.
+6. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MotionDisplay by pjestico](https://github.com/pjestico/MMM-MotionDisplay)